lenebread/GiTxHextech-Challenge-Repo/challenges/web/Status Checker/writeup.md

 ![wimg-2](https://github.com/lenebread/GiTxHextech-Challenge-Repo/blob/a0a1f11bace0c0ed057208ff3d3ce65661dfe2af/challenges/web/Status%20Checker/images/wimg-2.png)

-We can attempt to use the command ``sudo -l``.
+We can attempt to use the command ``; sudo -l``.
 We can see that we are able to run any command as sudo without a password as seen in the followings screenshot.

 ![wimg-3]()

-We can attempt to use the command ``sudo ls /root/`` to list the root directory.
+We can attempt to use the command ``; sudo ls /root/`` to list the root directory.
 We can see that there is a file called ``flag.txt`` as seen in the following screenshot.

 ![wimg-4]()